MicrosoftDocs/win32-pr.pt-br/desktop-src/NetMon2/getproperty.md

 ---
 # <a name="getproperty-function"></a>Função GetProperty

-A **função GetProperty** retorna um handle para uma determinada propriedade.
+A função **GetProperty** retorna um identificador para uma determinada propriedade.

 ## <a name="syntax"></a>Sintaxe